Date: 8th Dec, 2022

 broader perspective, e.g., security, operational complexity, AAA, DNS,

 DHCP, XML, or internationalization?
 If so, describe the review that took

 (6) Describe any specific concerns or issues that the Document Shepherd

-has with this document that the Responsible Area Director and/or the
+has with this document that the Responsible Area Director and/or the IESG

-has indicated that it still wishes to advance the document, detail those
+indicated that it still wishes to advance the document, detail those

 (7) Has each author confirmed that any and all appropriate IPR